In episode 10 of Unsure? Insure! we give the lowdown on IR35 insurance.

 - There is tax protection insurance to help with disputes as well as any questions you might have about IR35 regulations

-Get a quote and add legal expenses insurance to your policy today.
+Get a quote or get in touch to add legal expenses insurance to your existing policy.